Sharrnah/whispering/README.md

    > `audioWhisper\audioWhisper.exe --model medium --task translate --device_index 4 --energy 300 --phrase_time_limit 15 --websocket_ip 127.0.0.1`
 2. Find a streaming overlay website in the `websocket_clients` folder.
 (So far only `streaming-overlay-01` is optimized as overlay with transparent background.)
 3. Add the HTML file to your streaming application.

+### Desktop+ (Currently only new-ui Beta with embedded Browser)
+1. Run the Application listening on your Audio-Device with the VRChat Sound.
+2. Add the Overlay in the [Desktop+ Beta](https://github.com/elvissteinjr/DesktopPlus/tree/new-ui) with the embedded Browser with (`index.html?no_scroll=1&auto_hide_message=25`)
+3. Set the Browser to allow Transparency.
+4. Attach the Browser to your VR-Headset.

+voilà, you have live translated subtitles of other people speaking which automatically disappear after 25 seconds.

 ### _Sources_